Global mobility management: what is it, and how to approach it

 One colleague in New York, another in Stockholm, and a third in Tokyo… Does this sound like your day-to-day experience at work?

 Even if this way of working doesn’t sound familiar to you just yet, it might very soon.
 Globalization has led companies to spread out all over the world.
 The internet, new technologies, and the increasing accessibility of travel are making us all more connected than ever before.
-And with since the COVID-19 crisis, teams have become even more geographically distributed.
+And with remote work becoming increasingly popular, teams have become even more geographically distributed.

 Today’s companies require an increasing amount of speed and flexibility, since they’re often coordinating team members in different places.
 They are increasingly faced with issues related to remote work, business travel, and employee relocations.